piku02/ncs-zigbee/docs/setup.rst

    .. group-tab:: command line

-      In the **Get the nRF Connect "SDK code** part of the install instructions:
+      In the **Get the nRF Connect SDK code** part of the install instructions:

       In Step 4, use the following command to initialize west with |addon| v\ |addon_version|, which also initializes |NCS| v\ |ncs_version|: